katademy-decks/kubernetes/README.md

 <summary>
 <b>kubectl run --force</b>
 </summary>
-If grace-period=0. immediately remove resources from API and bypass graceful deletion.&nbsp;<div>
+If grace-period=0. immediately remove resources from API and bypass graceful deletion.&nbsp;>
-</div><div>May result in inconsistency or data loss and requires confirmation.</div>
+>May result in inconsistency or data loss and requires confirmation.
 </details>

 <details>